 Best-looking lift-top kitchen trash cans

-McCarthy loves the touch-top version of the eight-gallon Brabantia bin and says she’s thinking of getting a pink one for her own kitchen.
+McCarthy loves the touch-top version of the eight-gallon Brabantia bin and says she’s thinking of getting one for her own kitchen.